Chummy21/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Installed AWS CLI

- I installed the AWS CLI via the gitpod environment and confirmed it using the 'aws sts get-caller-identity' command as shown below;
+ I configured the AWS CLI in Gitpod and added AWS Access Key and secret Access key to the env variables while I stored them in gitpod using the gp command.
+I added code to the gitpod.yml file to enable all my configuration load automatically when I log in again as shown below;

  ![AWS CLI](assets/Week%200-Configured%20the%20AWS%20CLI%20Via%20gitpod%20Environment.PNG)